tvpollet/tvpollet.github.io/thesis_topics.md

 ### How diverse are the samples used in journals covering psychopathology?

 A recurrent criticism of psychology is that samples largely are non-representative, and mostly consist of students (e.g., Arnett, 2008).
 In this project you will code articles from journals such as _Depression and Anxiety_ or _Schizophrenia Research_ to find out which samples they use.
 How many of these are clinical samples?
-How many are from non-Western societies?I am open to suggestions of other journals.
+How many are from non-Western societies?
+I am open to suggestions of other journals.

 This project works best if there is more than one student.